JuliaChenJing/MyTest/README.md

 ## To run	:
 * Download all the files.
-* Show result in console: install http://strawberryperl.com/,follow the screenshot1.jpg.
+* Show result in console: install http://strawberryperl.com/, follow the screenshot1.jpg.
-* Show result in a web page: install  https://www.apachefriends.org/index.html,follow the screenshot2.jpg, you will see screenshot3.jpg in a web browser.
+* Show result in a web page: install  https://www.apachefriends.org/index.html,  follow the screenshot2.jpg, you will see screenshot3.jpg in a web browser.
-* If you want to manipulate the data in problem2.db, download SQLite and follow the pattern in populate.sql.
+* If you want to manipulate the data in problem2.db, download https://sqlite.org/download.html  and follow the pattern in populate.sql.
 * MyNotes file is for my personal reference, you could ignore it.